 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-If you love scones but prefer a savoury treat, you're going to love these gluten free cheese scones!
+If you love a savoury bake, you’re going to love these gluten free cheese scones.
+They’re perfect served warm with butter for an afternoon tea or alongside a bowl of hearty soup.

 Savoury gluten free scones

-If you're new to gluten free baking then these scones are a great place to start.
+If you’re new to gluten free baking then these cheese scones are a great place to start.

-Second, they have a cheeky bit of a wholegrain mustard in them too.
+Secondly, they have a cheeky bit of a wholegrain mustard in them too which gives them a lovely flecked appearance and depth of flavour.

 My favourite part though?
 The crispy cheese topping!